2 Day Porto Itinerary: Everything To Do In 48 Hours

 The best way to get from the airport to Porto is either public transport or private transfer.

-The metro line E (violet line) runs from the airport terminal into the city centre.
+• Metro line E (violet line) runs from the airport terminal into the city centre.
 This train goes every 20 – 30 minutes from 05:55am until 00:40am.
+The line runs to Trindade station in the centre of Porto.

 Thank you for reading this 2 day Porto itinerary.
 Have a great trip!
 You might like the below related posts.